UWFormulaN/Website/data/jobs/computation-team-theory.md

 ---
-title: "Computation Team Member"
+title: "Computation Team (Quantum Chemistry)"
 subteam: "Computation"
-description: "Use quantum chemistry simulations to optimize nanocar design and predict molecular behavior."
+description: "Use quantum chemistry simulations to optimize nanocar design and aid synthesis pathway."
 requirements:
-  - "Currently enrolled in Chemistry, Physics, Computer Science, or related program"
-  - "Experience with programming (Python preferred)"
   - "Basic understanding of quantum mechanics or computational chemistry"
+  - "Basic understanding of the theory of analytical methods (FTIR, UV-VIS, NMR, etc.)"
 preferred_qualifications:
-  - "Experience with quantum chemistry software (Gaussian, ORCA, etc.)"
+  - "Experience with quantum chemistry software (ORCA, Gaussian, etc.)"
-  - "Knowledge of molecular dynamics simulations"
+  - "Experience in organic chemistry"
-  - "Familiarity with high-performance computing clusters"
+  - "Basic experience with python scripting"
-application_deadline: 2024-12-31
+application_deadline: 2025-06-27
 form_elements:
   - type: paragraph
     content: "Answer the following questions using information from <a href='/papers/Density_Functional_Thermochemistry-The_Effect_of_the_Exchange-Only_Gradient_Correction.pdf' target='_blank'>this paper</a>.
 Feel free to draw on things you've learned in courses or researched yourself.
 Explain your reasoning!"